StankovicLab/Acoustic-Plotter/documentation.md

 ---

-It is highly recommended that you save all work as MAT files as MAT files allow you to save your work, ie. thresholds and peaks.
-When you open a MAT file, all saved work is also imported.
+It is highly recommended to save all work as MAT files as MAT files will save thresholds and peaks in addition to raw data.
+Loading a MAT file will also load any saved thresholds and peaks.

 ---